 - Bake for 9 minutes, or until the edge of the cookie is slightly brown and the center is still pale in color.
 Do not over bake as this cookie has tendency to dry out easily.

 - Cool: Take out from the oven , leave in the baking pan for 2 more minutes then transfer it to wire rack to continue cooling.
 Do NOT leave in the pan as it could dry out the cookie.

 If you had been checking Oatmeal Cookie recipe, you would noticed that this is a little bit different.
 This recipe used different kinds of Oats that had been pulsed to smaller pieces, but not totally fine.
 No butter, but instead , coconut oil was used to make this cookie.

 - If you like bigger pieces of rolled oats instead, skip the step where you have to pulse the oats.
 Just use the oats as is.
 The reason why I pulsed mine is because I do not like the hard and rough texture of whole rolled oats when used in cookie especially I am using an oats blend and not just plain rolled oats.

 - Coconut oil can be replaced with butter.

-- This cookie doesn’t spread well, do not forget to flatten the top of the cookie before baking.
-I flatten mine to about 3 inches and after baking it became 3.5 inches in size.
+- This cookie do not spread well, do not forget to flatten the top of the cookie before baking.

 - Remember, size and thickness matters.
 The bigger and thicker your cookie, the more baking time you need.
 So, adjust your baking time accordingly.
 As I always advised, do a test bake before doing the bulk baking.